-I. Call to Order: Tracy Florence, Chair Page
+l.
+Call to Order: Marcia Keener, Chair Page

 II.
 TOMA Rules: Janet Neely

 III.
 Roll Call: Janet Neely 3

 IV.
-Announcement on Disclosure of Conflicts of Interest Any Conflicts of Interest or Appearance of a Conflict of Interest with items on this agenda shall be declared at this tim Members with conflicts will refrain from voting and are asked to refrain from discussion on such items.
-Conflicts discolater in the meeting shall be disclosed at that time.
+Announcement on Disclosure of Conflicts of Interest Any Conflicts of Interest or Appearance of a Conflict of Interest with items on this agenda shall be declared at this time.
+Members with conflicts will refrain from voting and are asked to refrain from discussion on such items.
+Conflicts discovered later in the meeting shall be disclosed at that time.
 Note: Information on open meetings is included at the end of this agenda.

 ٧. Public Comments

 VI.
-Discussion and Possible Action on the Nomination of a Slate of Officers for 2023.
-1. Bylaws 5-12 13-15 16-17 18
+Discussion and Possible Action on the Nomination of a Slate of Officers for 2025.
+1. Bylaws -12 -15 -17 18

 VII.
 Adjournment

-((cont. page 2)
+(cont. page 2)

-Ad Hoc Nominating Committee Agenda November 2, 2022 Page 2
+Ad Hoc Nominating Committee Agenda November 19, 2024 Page 2